My Full-Proof Guide on How to Travel Europe for Cheap in 2026

 Bulgaria is one of the cheapest countries to visit in Europe.

-Is it possible to travel Europe on a budget?
+Is it really possible to travel Europe on a budget?

 Is travel insurance necessary when traveling Europe for cheap?

 Yes, travel insurance is necessary when traveling Europe, even on a budget.
-It protects you from unexpected costs like medical emergencies, trip cancellations, or lost luggage, which can end up being much more expensive than the insurance itself.
+I’ve seen too many travelers regret that choice.
+It covers medical emergencies, cancellations, or lost gear, and one claim can easily outweigh the cost.

 Budget airlines like Ryanair help make flying around Europe cheaper.